hyperledger-labs/splice/README.md

 To make sure your lock files match CI, run the following steps:

 1. `find . -name '.daml' | xargs rm -r`
-2. `sbt damlBuild`
+2. `sbt compile`
-3. The setup script for the broken project, e.g.,
-   `cd apps/wallet/frontend && ./setup.sh`
-4. Check-in the updated lock file which should now match CI.
+3. Check-in the updated lock file which should now match CI.